An initiative of

 Agro Tareks

-Hi, I’m Taner Bugay and I grow organic lemons, grapefruit, oranges, minneola’s and mandarins in Turkey for Nature & More, together with ten other growers.
+Hi, I’m Taner Bugay and I grow organic Meyer lemons and mandarins in Turkey for Nature & More.
 Our company is called Tareks LTD and our orchards are located in the south of Turkey, near the city of Adana.

 Interview wit Taner: